JZ6/Office-Hours-Booking-System/doc/phase1/Collaborate.md

 ### Member Workload
 Team members will not be restricted to specific domains.
 Instead, we will prioritize features that suit our learning goals while ensuring that all core features are finished.
 With that said, each service (as well as DevOps) will have primary contributors.
 * API Service: Abed, Grant, Asher
-* Web client: Pablo, Benson, Jay
+* Web client: Pablo, Benson, Jay, Abed
 * Database: Grant, Asher, Jay
 * DevOps: Asher, Abed